Everything You Need to Know About Outdoor Flood Lights

 - Some neighborhoods and associations have covenants or rules regarding night lights.
 Since flood lights are one of the brighter options you may be considering in your landscape light plan, take a few minutes to double-check that you are within code and regulations.

 - If you only need a flood light for a short period of time or temporary usage, you may want to look into a portable flood light option.

 - When possible, conceal the light source, unless the flood light fixture itself happens to be decorative.

-- If a flood light isn’t quite what you’re looking for, a spotlight can be a great alternative.
+- If an outdoor flood light isn’t quite what you’re looking for, a spotlight can be a great alternative.
 Used both inside and out, spotlights typically shine a smaller, more concentrated beam of light to brighten up a particular spot.